-Some OpenStack projects (Marconi, MagnetoDB) require a real huge load, like 10-100k request per second for load testing.
+Some OpenStack projects (Marconi, MagnetoDB) require a real huge load, like 10-100k request per second for benchmarking.

-To generate such huge load Rally has to create load from different servers.
+To generate such huge load Rally have to create load from different servers.

 - Rally can't generate load from different servers - Result processing can't handle big amount of data - There is no support for chunking results